corda/corda/docs/source/permissioning.rst

 .. contents::

 Every Corda node is a part of a network (also called a zone), and networks are *permissioned*.
 To connect to a zone, a node needs a signed X.509 certificate from the network operator.
+Production deployments require a secure certificate authority.
-This takes the form of three keystores in a node's ``<workspace>/certificates/`` folder:
+The issued certificates take the form of three keystores in a node's ``<workspace>/certificates/`` folder:

 * ``network-root-truststore.jks``, which stores the network/zone operator's public keys and certificates
 * ``nodekeystore.jks``, which stores the node’s identity keypairs and certificates
 * ``sslkeystore.jks``, which stores the node’s TLS keypairs and certificates

-Production deployments require a secure certificate authority.
 Most users will join an existing network such as the main Corda network or the Corda TestNet.
 You can also build your own networks.
-During development, no particular network is required because you can use the included tools to pre-create and pre-distribute the certificates and map files that would normally be provided dynamically by the network.
+During development, no network is required because you can use the included tools to pre-create and pre-distribute the certificates and map files that would normally be provided dynamically by the network.
+Effectively the bootstrapper tool creates a private semi-static network for you.

 Certificate hierarchy
 ---------------------